teiband/python-plot-utilities/docs/piechart.md

         class_names should be ['neg','pos'] (i.e., alphabetical).
         If None, values of the categories will be used as names.
 If [], then no class names are displayed.
-    fig, ax : <mpl.figure.Figure>, <mpl.axes._subplots.AxesSubplot>
+    dropna : <bool>
+        Whether to drop nan values or not.
+If False, they show up as 'N/A'. top_n : <int>
+        An integer between 1 and the number of unique categories in target_array.
+        Useful for preventing plotting too many unique categories (very slow). sort_by : {'counts', 'name'}
+        An option to control whether the pie slices are arranged by the counts of each unique categories, or by the names of those categories. fig, ax : <mpl.figure.Figure>, <mpl.axes._subplots.AxesSubplot>
         Figure and axes objects.
         If provided, the graph is plotted on the provided figure and